Blog by Nikki Alvin-Smith

 The addition of a kennel where your family pets can be safely kept during busy times, can also serve as an attractive amenity for your (horse) boarding clientele.
 Everyone knows dogs and horses naturally go together.
-Offering a safe place for boarders who like to bring their canine companion along to the barn not only provides an alternative to a hot car or a loose dog underfoot it also adds value to your farm operation.
+Offering a safe place for boarders who like to bring their canine companion along to the livestock barn design not only provides an alternative to a hot car or a loose dog underfoot it also adds value to your farm operation.
 Read more about our wooden dog kennels.

 These same boarders can also become customers of your home-grown products and will enjoy bringing their kids along to visit with the critters.
 Who knows, maybe the same kids will join in your summer camp sessions or take a few riding lessons and become hooked on horses.

 No doubt, you already know what features to include in your barn's style for horses, but when you design a multi-animal barn there are many unique requirements you must consider.
 Integrating accommodations for other wee beasties (chickens, goats, dogs, rabbits, etc.), storage for your ATV, electric golf cart or other farm equipment and areas for hay and provisions, tack and equipment, etc. requires familiarity with the unique requirements of the intended residents and/or contents to be successful.

 - “Must Haves”: roost bars, nest boxes, natural light, ventilation and predator deterrents